 The Company reviews all stores that have reached comparable sales status for impairment on at least an annual basis, or sooner if circumstances so dictate.
 The Company believes waiting this period of time allows a store to reach a maturity level where a more comprehensive analysis of financial performance can be performed.
 For each store that shows indications of impairment, the Company performs a recoverability test comparing estimated undiscounted future cash flows to the carrying value of the related long-lived assets.
 If the undiscounted cash flows are less than the related net book value of the long-lived assets, they are written down to their fair market value.
-The Company primarily uses discounted future cash flows directly associated with those assets, which consist principally of property and equipment and right-of-use assets, to determine their fair market values.
+The Company primarily uses discounted future cash flows directly associated with those assets, which consist principally of property and equipment and right-of-use ("ROU") assets, to determine their fair market values.
 In evaluating future cash flows, the Company considers external and internal factors.
 External factors comprise the local environment in which the store resides, including mall traffic, competition, and their effect on sales trends, as well as macroeconomic factors, such as the global COVID-19 pandemic.
 Internal factors include the Company's ability to gauge the fashion taste of its customers, control variable costs such as cost of sales and payroll, and in certain cases, its ability to renegotiate lease costs.
+In addition, the Company utilizes market-corroborated inputs, including sales per square foot and cost of occupancy rates, in its calculation of the fair value of its ROU assets and any necessary discounting required for rent rates based on macroeconomic conditions or local mall conditions.